 Nuno Borges vs. Gregoire Barrere: Prediction and Match Betting Odds | Rolex Shanghai Masters

-Nuno Borges (No. 86 ranking) will meet Gregoire Barrere (No. 63) in the Round of 128 of the Rolex Shanghai Masters on Tuesday, October 3.
+In the Round of 128 of the Rolex Shanghai Masters on Thursday, Gregoire Barrere (ranked No. 63) faces Nuno Borges (No. 86).

+Barrere is the favorite (-135) in this match, compared to the underdog Borges, who is +105.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!